The Real Value of Handmade Ceramics and Why They Are Worth Every Penny

 So — Is It Worth It?

+If you're buying a mug to use once and discard, no. Buy the cheap one.
 But if you're building a home where the details matter — where the cup you drink your morning coffee from is part of how your day begins — then yes.
 A handmade ceramic piece is worth every rupee.
-It's worth it in durability, in beauty, in the quiet satisfaction of owning something made by a human being who cared about what they were making.
+It's worth it in durability, beauty, and the quiet satisfaction of owning something made by a human being who cared about what they were making.

 That's what you're paying for.
 And once you've used one, the factory alternative stops feeling like a saving at all.